 In the Old Testament, they are used to call Gideon to serve (Judges 6) and to consecrate Samson as a Nazarite while he is still in his mother's womb (Judges 13:3 - 5)!
 When God called the prophet Ezekiel, he was granted visions of spiritual beings in the sky (see Ezekiel 1).

-In the New Testament, angels announced the birth of Christ to the shepherds in Bethlehem's fields (Luke 2:8 - 15).
+Angels, in the New Testament, announced the birth of Christ to the shepherds in Bethlehem's fields (Luke 2:8 - 15).
 The births of John the Baptist (Luke 1:11 - 20) and Jesus (Luke 1:26-38) were announced by them to Zechariah and the Virgin Mary in advance.

-When God called the prophet Ezekiel, he was granted visions of them in the sky (see Ezekiel 1).
+Jesus will have both the saints (converted, resurrected Christians) as well as the holy angels with Him when he returns to earth in what is referred to as his Second Coming.
 The book of 2Thessalonians 1, verses 7 and 8, reveals that those angelic beings who return with Jesus will be used to deal swiftly with those who reject God and who refuse to obey the gospel.

 Because the Lord Himself shall descend from heaven with a shout of command, with the voice of an archangel and with the trumpet of God; and the dead in Christ shall rise first . . .
 (1Thessalonians 4:16, HBFV).

 And to you, who are persecuted, rest with us, at the revelation of the Lord Jesus from heaven with His mighty angels, dealing out vengeance with flaming fire upon those who do not know God, and those who do not obey the gospel of our Lord Jesus Christ (2Thessalonians 1:7 - 8, HBFV).